siddhartha-gadgil/LogicTypesSpaces/source/_posts/2014-03-18-foundations-objects.markdown

 ---
 layout: post
-title: "Foundations: Objects, Types, Rules"
+title: "Foundations: Mathematical objects, Types, Rules"
 date: 2014-03-18 09:25:57 +0530
 comments: true
 categories:
 ---

 Quoth Andrej Bauer:

 > Mathematicians like to imagine that their papers could in principle be formalized in set theory.
 This gives them a feeling of security, not unlike the one experienced by a devout man entering a venerable cathedral.
 It is a form of faith professed by logicians.
 Homotopy Type Theory is an alternative foundation to set theory.

-In this series of posts, we explore the background behind, and the basics of, homotopy type theory.
+We now turn to the basics of homotopy type theory.
 We begin by laying out the basic rules governing such foundations.

 We regard almost everything in mathematics as an object - not just numbers or groups, but even theorems, proofs, axioms, constructions etc.  This lets us consider functions acting on, and collections of, just about everything.
-Strictly speaking objects should be called terms, based on standard terminology of logic, but I shall use the word object as it better represents how I feel we should think about them.
+Formally objects are called _terms_, based on standard terminology of logic, but it is best to think of _term_ as a synonym for _mathematical object_.

-Every object has a type, which is generally (but not always) unique.
-Types themselves are objects, so in particular have types.
+Every term has a type, which is generally (but not always) unique.
+Types themselves are terms, so in particular have types.
 A type whose objects are themselves types is called a universe.
 Every set is a type, but not all types are sets.

-Our foundations are governed by rules telling us the ways in which we can construct objects, which we will see as we go on.
+Our foundations are governed by rules telling us the ways in which we can construct terms, which we will see as we go on.
 Further, we have rules letting us make two types of judgements:

 * that an object $x$ has a type $T$ (denoted $x : T$).
 * that two objects $x$ and $y$ are equal by definition.